 When I shared my own experience with racism as a former Carroll student on Twitter, I was asked, “If our system is so racist, how is it you and I both have jobs—where we get published I might add—and Carroll ISD has continued growth of minority students?”

 First of all, an increasing number of BIPOC students in a racist system does not equal less racism.
 At best, it’s tokenism, but it likely means more young people are being exposed to said racism.
-But to address his question about my career and writing opportunities, I would offer this for clarity:
+To address his question about my career and writing opportunities, I would offer this for clarity:

+Yes, Carroll ISD excels in its academic offerings.
 As a transracial adoptee, I benefited from my family’s White privilege and ability to afford a house in Southlake—a community designed to be exclusive (read: White)— whose mantra, Protect the Tradition, is nothing more than a euphemism for maintaining the status quo.

 Years of micro-aggressions and racist experiences growing up in “The Bubble” led me to choose a college in Chicago, so I could escape.
 While studying at DePaul University, I learned Asian American history like the Chinese Exclusion Act, Japanese Internment, and Vincent Chin’s murder in depth—from teachers who looked like me—for the first time.

 They taught me about Yellow Peril, the Model Minority Myth, and most importantly—that racism is systemic, pervasive, and so much more than being called a “chink” by a classmate who didn’t know any better.